 What was stolen in those breaches?
 Secrets!
 More than 90% of the data stolen from manufacturers involves company intellectual property, as can be seen in chart on the right.

-Why IT Solutions Don’t Work for OT Networks
+Why IT Solutions for Industrial Espionage Don’t Work for OT Networks

 Traditional IT security technologies weren’t designed ICS environments.
 Active vulnerability scanning technologies like NESSUS cause downtime, while IT network monitoring solutions lack visibility into specialized industrial protocols.